 At his last supper, Jesus said of the bread that he shared among his followers, “Take and eat, this is my body.”
 When we receive Holy Communion, Catholics believe that in a mysterious way we are sharing in the body and blood of Christ.

 Holy Communion and the whole celebration is also known as Eucharist, from a Greek word meaning thanksgiving.

 At John The Baptist Parish, parishioners support each other in small groups to prepare their children for these sacraments of Initiation into the Church.
 Parents are initially involved in this process and attend preparation with their child and do follow up work with their child and present them at the celebrations.
 Registration, preparation and celebrations dates are advertised in our weekly Parish bulletin.
-First Communion is usually celebrated mid-year for students in Year 4.
+First Communion is usually celebrated mid-year for students in Year 4 and above.

 For more information please contact the Parish Office on (02) 9823 2572

 Core leaders for the sacramental program of Holy Communion are Tamara and Kylie.